-The shutter or cover for carburetor preheating must be in the "winter" position when the intake air preheating kit is fitted.
+The rotary shutter for carburetor preheating must be fully open when the intake air preheating kit is fitted.

 If your saw is very cold (frost or ice on machine), start the engine and keep it at a high idle speed (with chain brake disengaged) until it reaches normal operating temperature.